-We evaluate the performance of SSRS in reward-sparse Atari and robotic manipulation environments, comparing it with SORS \citep{Memarian2021SelfSupervisedOR}, RCP \citep{Kumar2019RewardConditionedP} methods.
-Our model demonstrates performance superior than other supervised-based approaches and achieves a maximum increase over RCP by a factor of two in reaching higher best scores.
-We further validate that the proposed double entropy data augmentation enhances performance showcasing a 15.8\% increase in best score compared to other augmentation methods.
+\item We evaluate the performance of SSRS in reward-sparse Atari and robotic manipulation environments, comparing it with other supervised-based approaches—SORS \cite{Memarian2021SelfSupervisedOR}, RCP \cite{Kumar2019RewardConditionedP}—and the standard RL baselines.
+Our framework demonstrates superior performance across the tested scenarios. \end{itemize}

+The remainder of this paper is structured as follows.
+Section.~\ref{sec.2} introduces related work in reward shaping and SSL.
+Section.~\ref{sec.3} presents the proposed framework alongside the necessary background on SSL.
+Section.~\ref{sec.3} describes the experimental setup, provides comprehensive validation results, and offers an in-depth analysis of SSL.